aGuyNamedJonas/startmeup/starters/README.md

 Just copy'n'adapt one of the existing files ou find here, or see [reference](#reference) for full docs.

 ## Step #3
 **Submit a PR** with your starter changes.
-PRs for starter files are auto-merged on successful validation.
+I will merge them as quickly as I can (there's two status checks to help me do that).

 ## Step #4
 **Add the badge** to your repo: